EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

      ```bash
      ls /safe_data/yourproject
      cat /safe_data/20260609-070028-youruser-epcc-ces-hello.txt
+     cat /safe_data/yourproject/20260609-100910-youruser-greetings.txt
      ```

-When the job script runs, an `output.log` file logs the outputs captured by Slurm as the job runs.
+When the job script runs, the `output.log` file logs the outputs captured by Slurm as the job runs.

 View the log file, `output.log`:

 * If you selected a back-end where your home directory is common to both the Open OnDemand VM and the back-end, then click the file links within Project Directory to view the file contents.
 * If you selected a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, then:
-    1. Within Project Directory, click **Open in files app**.
+    1. Within the Project Directory panel, click **Open in files app**.
     1. The File Manager will appear.
     1. Within the File Manager, click the **Open in Terminal** button's **>** side-button and select the back-end on which the job was run.
 Once logged in, your current directory will be changed to match the project directory.
     1. View the file: